MarouaneAEF/BiGAN-Generation/README.md

 # BiGAN Implementation (Bidirectional Generative Adversarial Network)

-Ce projet implémente un Bidirectional Generative Adversarial Network (BiGAN) basé sur l'article ["Adversarial Feature Learning"](https://arxiv.org/abs/1605.09782) de Donahue et al.
+This project implements a Bidirectional Generative Adversarial Network (BiGAN) based on the paper ["Adversarial Feature Learning"](https://arxiv.org/abs/1605.09782) by Donahue et al.

 ## Description

-Le BiGAN est une extension du GAN (Generative Adversarial Network) qui ajoute un encodeur permettant de mapper les données réelles vers l'espace latent.
-Cette architecture bidirectionnelle permet :

-1. La génération de nouvelles données (comme un GAN classique)
-2. L'inférence, c'est-à-dire la projection des données réelles dans l'espace latent
-3. L'apprentissage non supervisé de représentations utiles
+The BiGAN is an extension of the GAN (Generative Adversarial Network) that adds an encoder allowing the mapping of real data to the latent space.
+This bidirectional architecture enables:

+1. Generation of new data (like a classic GAN)
+2. Inference, i.e., the projection of real data into the latent space
+3. Unsupervised learning of useful representations

-## Structure du projet
+## Project Structure

-- `bigan.py` : Implémentation principale du modèle BiGAN
-- `train.py` : Script d'entraînement du modèle
-- `utils.py` : Fonctions utilitaires pour le chargement et la manipulation des données
-- `requirements.txt` : Liste des dépendances
+- `bigan_improved_colors.py`: Simplified BiGAN implementation for image reconstruction and anomaly detection
+- `run_custom_training.py`: Script for training BiGAN on custom image datasets
+- `BiGAN-based-Anomaly-Detector/`: Full implementation of BiGAN for anomaly detection
+- `requirements.txt`: List of dependencies

+## Recent Updates

+- Removed color fidelity-specific components to create a simplified, cleaner implementation
+- Streamlined the generator architecture
+- Improved error handling for tensor operations
+- Updated the output directory structure and visualization tools
+- Added custom training script for using your own image datasets

 ## Installation